yumoxu/marge/README.md

 │   └───tdqfs          # TD-QFS clusters, queries and reference summaries
 ```
 ## Pretrained models
-Please use [this](https://drive.google.com/drive/folders/10vOlQaJYplztSdBnNe51MqHNvHuMmymv?usp=sharing) link the access the checkpoints, including the best performing pipeline of:
+Please use [this](https://drive.google.com/drive/folders/10vOlQaJYplztSdBnNe51MqHNvHuMmymv?usp=sharing) link to access the checkpoints, including the best performing pipeline of:
 1. `marge.multinews`: an evidence ranker trained on Multi-News, and
 2. `margesum.cnndm`: a summary generator trained on CNN/DM.